 When you get your first new member after turning on charge upfront, the current month will populate as a billing month in your Relationship Manager.
 The new month will include new members who joined after you switched and exclude existing members.

 Why the change?
-Once we start processing new members' payments charge upfront, our system needs to account for that transition month.
+Once we start processing new members' payments as a charge upfront, our system needs to account for that transition month.
 All of your members will pay for their renewal on the 1st of the month, but only new members will have an initial sign-up payment.

 Your existing members will populate in the upcoming month's income reports.